jakubthedeveloper/CatapultMoonshot/README.md

 > the act of launching a spacecraft to the moon
 > a hit or thrown ball that travels a great distance with a high trajectory

+My interpretation of the theme is a game in which you send astronaut to the moon with... a catapult :)

 # Technology

 Game is written in Python with Pygame.